Does the Church of God need to be headquartered in Jerusalem?

 10 "Sing and rejoice, O daughter of Zion!
 For behold, I am coming and I will dwell in your midst," says the Lord.
 11 "Many nations shall be joined to the Lord in that day, and they shall become My people.
 And I will dwell in your midst.
 Then you will know that the Lord of hosts has sent Me to you.
 12 And the Lord will take possession of Judah as His inheritance in the Holy Land, and will again choose Jerusalem.
 13 Be silent, all flesh, before the Lord, for He is aroused from His holy habitation!"
 (Zechariah 2:10-13)

-Those prophecies show that the time will come when God will again choose Jerusalem—but they also show that NOW He has not!
+Those prophecies show that the time will come when God will again choose Jerusalem—but they also show that He has not done so for NOW!

-Furthermore, consider that the Bible teaches that there will be the seven church eras ranging from Ephesus to Laodicea.
+As alluded to before, consider that the Bible teaches that there will be the seven church eras ranging from Ephesus to Laodicea.
 ALL of the seven churches were located in Asia Minor, and the ones shown to be around at the end do not say anything about being in Jerusalem.
-If Jesus wanted His church in Jerusalem, He would have had that inspired—and the passage in Isaiah 2 clearly does not do that.
+If Jesus wanted His church now headquartered in Jerusalem, He would have had that inspired—and the passage in Isaiah 2 clearly does not do that.

 While I do believe that some Christians will be in Jerusalem prior to fleeing to the wilderness (Revelation 12:14-17; Matthew 24:16-17), there is no statement in the Bible showing that the Church of God will be based in Jerusalem in this age.